2014 AFM Conference Series

-Joseph Chianese, EVP of EP Financial Solutions, Entertainment Partners
+Joseph Chianese, EVP, Entertainment Partners

 Pitch Conference sponsored by ROSKINO

-A good pitch can get a bad film made and a bad pitch can leave a terrific project languishing on the shelf.
-Pitching is part art (it’s creative), part science (it needs to follow a tight script) and part salesmanship.
-Conference attendees will first learn the essential rules and tools of pitching from the experts.
+A good pitch can get a bad film made while a bad pitch can leave a terrific project languishing on the shelf.
+Pitching is part art (it’s creative), part science (it needs to follow a tight script) and part sales (you have to wow them).
+Conference attendees will learn the essential rules and tools of pitching from the experts.

 To be considered to pitch on stage, you will need to submit a 2-minute video pitch.
 For details on how to submit your pitch, read AFM Pitch Conference Guide To Creating An Effective Video Pitch.

-Production Conference sponsored by Mexican Film Commission
+Production Conference sponsored by Associated Press